vojay-dev/vojay-dev.github.io/_posts/2025-05-10-airflow-riot.md

 With these preparations complete, we are now truly ready to deploy our ultimate skill and infuse our data pipeline with intelligent analysis.

 The magic of the Airflow AI SDK shines through its decorator-based approach.
-We'll define a new task using `@task.llm`, which instructs Airflow to treat this task as an interaction with a Large Language Model.
+We'll define a new task using `@task.llm`, which instructs Airflow to treat this task as an interaction with a LLM.

 Let's add the `analyze` task to our DAG, along with a simple `send_report` task to save its output: